BlockchainCommons/BCSwiftSecureComponents/Docs/1-TYPES.md

 * `Tag`

 For example, a field called `Auth` is currently only used in the context of the IETF-ChaCha20-Poly1305 encryption algorithm, and therefore does not need to be specifically tagged.
 If another algorithm also needed a field called `Auth`, it would be used in the context of *that* algorithm, and the two fields would not be considered interchangeable.

+---

+## Reserved CBOR Tags

+Lower-numbered CBOR tags take fewer bytes to encode, and are hence more desirable "real estate."

+* Tags in the range 0-23 require one byte to encode.
+* Tags in the range 24-255 require two bytes to encode.
+* Tags from 256 and above require three or more bytes to encode.

+Although there is no technical restriction on using any tag to represent anything, [tags are assigned by IANA](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) to represent many common data types, and avoiding tag collision is generally desirable to facilitate interoperability.

+As there are fewer lowered-number tags, IANA has different requirements for recognizing tags reserved in different ranges.

+* Tags in the range 0-23 require standards action.
+* Tags in the range 24-32767 require a specification.
+* Tags in the range 32768 and above are first come, first served.

+As of the date of this document, the [IANA Registry of CBOR Tags](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) shows the following low-numbered tags as unassigned.

+* One byte encoding: 6-15, 19-20
+* Two byte encoding: 48-51, 53, 55-60, 62, 88-95, 99, 102, 105-109, 113-119, 128-255

+Currently Secure Components would benefit from having 17 of these tags.
+As we expect to file a specification at some point, we are choosing tags starting at #6.200 for highest-frequency tags.

+Blockchain Commons is applying for these numbers to be assigned to the CBOR specification herein, but because these numbers are in a range that is open to other applications, it may change.
+For now, these low-numbered tags MUST be understood as provisional and subject to change by all implementors.

+---